asyncutils.tools#

 argstr_to_json(→ None)

-Parses the shell-escaped string representing the command-line arguments for this module and writes it into a .json path.
+Parse the shell-escaped string representing the command-line arguments for this module and writes it into a .json path.

 argv_to_json(→ None)